VerolaX/MachineLearning/HW2/backprop_files/README.txt

 Meanwhile, the value of learning rates also does not affect the accuracies much.
 Accuracies of all combinations of iterations and learning rates remain around 0.75-0.83.
 There is also almost no difference between the accuracies between the performances on training data and development data.
 I guess the reason is that the dataset is just too small.

 If "--nodev" argument is provided, development data will not be used.
 Otherwise, the algorithm will evaluate how the model performs after each iteration and save the best model with its iteration number.
-The function will ultimately return the best model and indicate the best iteration number as whhell.
+The function will ultimately return the best model and indicate the best iteration number as well.